Píča

 Píča (/cs/), sometimes short piča or pyča /cs///cs/, is a Czech and Slovak profanity that refers to the vagina similar to the English word cunt.
 It is often represented as a symbol of a spearhead, a rhombus standing on one of its sharper points with a vertical line in the middle, representing a vulva.

 The meaning is clear for Czechs, Slovaks and Hungarians.
 In some other languages it has other spellings (e.g. in the non-Slavic Hungarian language it is written as "picsa"), but has similar pronunciation and carries the same meaning and profanity.
 Drawing this symbol is considered a taboo, or at least unaccepted by mainstream society.

 The word píča is of a feminine gender, in order to insult also men Czechs derived its masculine form píčus.

 Symbol in culture

 This symbol has occurred in a few Czech movies, including Bylo nás pět.
 In the 1969 drama The Blunder (Ptákovina), Milan Kundera describes the havoc, both public and private, that ensues after the headmaster of a school draws the symbol on a blackboard.
 In Jára Cimrman's play Akt ("The Nude") one of the characters, sexologist Jan Turnovský, is caught drawing rhombi in his notepad.

 Jaromír Nohavica confessed, in the 1983-song Halelujá, to "drawing short lines and rhombi on a plaster" (in Czech: tužkou kreslil na omítku čárečky a kosočtverce).
 František Ringo Čech named one of his provoking pictures The animals are admiring píča (in Czech: Zvířátka obdivují píču).
-Czech punk band Tři sestry (Three sisters) uses modified symbol with three lines as its logo.
+The Czech punk band Tři sestry (Three Sisters) uses a variant of the píča symbol with three vertical lines, similar to the IEC 60417 Class III symbol, as its logo.